 Birthing facilities who successfully implement the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-milk Substitutes, created by WHO and UNICEF, can apply for international “Baby-Friendly” Recognition through Baby-Friendly USA, Inc. (BFUSA).
 These guidelines help hospitals “give all mothers the information, confidence, and skills necessary to successfully initiate and continue breastfeeding their babies or feeding formula safely.”

-COBA is proud of the ten Oklahoma hospitals that have been designated Baby-Friendly by Baby-Friendly USA:
+COBA is proud of the eleven Oklahoma hospitals that have been designated Baby-Friendly by Baby-Friendly USA:

 - Hillcrest Medical Center – Tulsa, OK

 - INTEGRIS Baptist Medical Center – Oklahoma City, OK

 - Cherokee Nation W. W. Hastings Hospital – Tahlequah, OK

 - Comanche County Memorial Hospital – Lawton, OK

 - St. Anthony Hospital – Oklahoma City, OK